kozodoi/Kaggle_Blindness_Detection/README.md

-# Predicting Blindness with Deep Learning
+# Detecting Blindness with Deep Learning

 ## Project summary

-Credit scoring refers to the use of statistical models that guide loan approval decisions.
-This project considers a credit scoring task, where a binary classification model is used to distinguish defaulters and nondefaulters.
+Diabetic retinopathy (DR) is one of the leading causes of vision loss.
+Early detection and treatment are crucial steps towards preventing DR. This project onsiders DR detection as an ordinal classification task and aims at developing a deep learning model for predicting the severity of DR disease based on the patient's retina photograph.

-The project works with data from multiple sources, including credit bureau information, application data, performance on previous loans and credit card balance.
-I perform thorough feature engineering and aggregate data into a single high-dimenional data set.
-Next, I train Lightgbm models that predict the probability of default.
+The project uses a data set that has been employed in the APTOS 2019 Blindness Detection competition on Kaggle and is available for the download at the competition website: \url{https://www.kaggle.com/c/aptos2019-blindness-detection/data}.

 ## Project structure